itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Step 4: Add Sonos-Specific Firewall Rules**
 Add the following to `/etc/config/firewall`:

-Because all router input & forwarding will be locked down by default, with addition blocking of all multicast to/from/through the WAN interface, simpler multicast catch-all rules to address range 224.0.0.0/4 can be used internally.
-This catch all also allows for easier discovery of other non-Sonos devices placed in the IOT VLAN.
+Because all router input & forwarding will be locked down by default, with the addition of blocking of all multicast to/from/through the WAN interface, simpler multicast catch-all rules to address range 224.0.0.0/4 can be used internally.
+These catch all rules also allow for any other non-Sonos device discovery that relies on mDNS, SSDP or multicast.
+For all other devices you will simply need to research TCP & UDP traffic requirements from trusted to IOT, and in reverse from IOT - > trusted in a similar pattern to the provided Sonos rules.

 ```plaintext
 config rule